metagenlab/zDB/docs/tutorial/website.rst

 | **1.
 Detailed comparison**: identify those orthogroups uniformly present in a set of genomes of interest and, optionally absent in others.
 Flexibility can be given to include orthogroups that, although present in some of the selected genomes, are not uniformly present in all and are missing in some ('Missing data' parameter).

-    * **1A.** Summary of the selected settings for the comparative analysis: the orthgroup of 4 genomes are compared, no orthogroup will be exclused if present in other genomes, orthogroup that are present in 3 out of the 4 selected genomes are also reported.
+    * **1A.** Summary of the selected settings for the comparative analysis: the orthgroup of 4 genomes are compared, no orthogroup will be excluded if present in other genomes, orthogroup that are present in 3 out of the 4 selected genomes are also reported.
     * **1B.** List of identified orthogroups, description and distribution in the selected genomes: clicking on a Orthogroup entry redirects the user to the *Orthogroup annotation summary* page.
     * **1C.** List of locus tags per each orthogroup and genome: clicking on a Orthogroup entry redirects the user to the ``Protein annotation view`` page.